 Applicant Findings: Each phase is required to provide the needed improvements to accommodate that phase.
-Due to the required conditions of approval and City standards all eleven (11) Phases/Sections will be functionally self-contained and self-sustaining as shown on the site plans.
+Due to the required conditions of approval and City standards all four (4) Phases/Sections will be functionally self-contained and self-sustaining as shown on the site plans.

-The subject property is about 52.80 acres in size and zoned RA (Residential Single Agriculture).
-The applicant is proposing to divide the subject property into 222 single family residential lots (within 11 Phases/Sections).
-Due to topography and the location of the S1 Water Service, the applicant requests that the City of Salem condition the subdivision approval to allow Phases to be developed out of sequence.
+The subject property is about 32.55 acres in size and zoned RA (Residential Single Agriculture) and RM2 (Multi-Family Residential).
+The applicant is proposing to divide the subject property into 171 single family residential lots (within 4 Phases/Sections).